programminghistorian/jekyll/en/lessons/computer-vision-deep-learning-pt1.md

 Zooming in on the deep learning part of the workflow, what does the training process look like?

-{% include figure.html filename="training-loop.jpg" alt="A diagram showing a workflow of training a deep learning model.
+{% include figure.html filename="en-or-computer-vision-deep-learning-pt1-06.png" alt="A diagram showing a workflow of training a deep learning model.
 The pipeline contains two boxes, 'prepare training batch' and 'model training'.
 An arrow moves across these two boxes to a free standing box with the text 'metrics' inside.
 Inside the 'prepare' training batch' is a workflow showing an image and a label going through a transform, and then put in a batch.
 Following this under the 'model training' heading' the workflow moves through a model, predictions, and a loss.
 This workflow has an arrow indicating it is repeated.
-This workflow also flows to the metrics box"  caption="The deep learning training loop" %}
+This workflow also flows to the metrics box"  caption="Figure 6.
+The deep learning training loop" %}

 A high-level summary of the training loop for supervised learning: start with some images and labels, do some preparation to make the input suitable for a deep learning model, pass the data through the model, make predictions for the labels, calculate how wrong the predictions are, update the model with the aim of generating better predictions next time.
 This process is repeated a number of times.
 During this training loop, metrics are reported which let the human training the model evaluate how well the model is doing.